HeroesToolChest/HeroesDataParser/README.md

 This zip file contains everything that is needed to run the dotnet core app without .NET Core being installed, so the zip file is quite large.

 ## Usage
-If installed as a global tool, the app can be run with the following commands:
+If installed as a global tool, the app can be run with one of the following commands:
 ```
 heroes-data -h
-// or as...
 dotnet heroes-data -h
+dotnet-heroes-data -h
 ```
 If you download one of the zip files, run the following command from the extracted directory:
 ```